 The life of Queen Elizabeth II

-This undated photo provided by HM The Queen shows the then Princess Elizabeth, left, Princess Margaret and their father King George VI in Britain.
-Rare footage of Britain's Queen Elizabeth has been shared to celebrate her 90th birthday.
-(Courtesy of HM The Queen via AP) NO SALES NO ARCHIVES

 On June 10, Buckingham Palace released a new official photograph to mark the Queen's 90th birthday.
-It shows Queen Elizabeth II with her husband, the Duke of Edinburgh, and was taken at Windsor Castle just after Easter.
+It shows her with Prince Philip and was taken at Windsor Castle just after Easter.